catwomey/catwomey.github.io/_posts/2015-07-20-go-mobile-intro.markdown

 ##Getting started

 Let's get started, first you need to have a working go 1.5 install.
-You can compile it from [source](https://golang.org/doc/install/source) or [pre compiled](https://golang.org/dl/).
+You can compile it from [source](https://golang.org/doc/install/source) or use the [pre compiled version](https://golang.org/dl/).
 I used go 1.5 beta2 while writing this blog post on a Linux machine.
 I noticed some warnings about things not working in Windows so if you are using windows for development this may not work.

 Once you have a working go install you need to install the gomobile command by running: